xeeeveee/sudoku/README.md

 **boolean** `setPuzzle(array $puzzle = [])`
 Sets the puzzle array - If the `$puzzle` parameter is omitted or an invalid array structure is pass, a empty grid will be generated and false will be returned.
-Note: Setting the puzzle always resets the solution to an empty grid.
+**Note** - Setting the puzzle always resets the solution to an empty grid.

 **array** `getSolution()`
 Returns the solution array